AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

 The SDP file at the `manifest_href` MUST comply with the requirements of RFC 9134.
-Additionally, the SDP file MUST convey, so far as the defined parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes.
+Additionally, the SDP file MUST convey, so far as the defined parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes defined by this specification and IS-04.
+Therefore:

 - Each of the `profile`, `level` and `sublevel` format-specific parameters MUST be included with the correct value unless it is Unrestricted.
 - The correct `sampling`, `depth`, `width`, `height`, `exactframerate` and `colorimetry` MUST always be included.